cisagov/cool-accounts/dns/README.md

 # cool-accounts - dns subdirectory #

-This subdirectory contains Terraform code to provision the COOL "dns" account.
+This subdirectory contains Terraform code to provision the COOL "DNS" account.
 It creates an IAM role that allows sufficient permissions to provision all AWS resources in this account.
-This role has a trust relationship with the users account.
+This role has a trust relationship with the Users account.

 ## Bootstrapping this account ##